henrywyh/5003_project/README.md

 # 5003 Project
 1. Clone the repository
-2. Create a data folder in the root directory and put the data files in it
+2. Create a data folder in the training directory and put the data files in it
-3. go to ml_training.ipynb and run the cells to create the ml model
+3. go to training/ml_training.ipynb and run the cells to create the ml model

 4. install the requirements.txt
 ```